renatoGarcia/icecream-cpp/README.md

 format_as(T)`](https://fmt.dev/latest/api/#formatting-user-defined-types).

 {fmt} is a third-party library, so it needs to be available at the system and enabled to be supported by Icecream-cpp.
-An explanation of this is in the ["third-party libraries"](#third-party-libraries) section.
+An explanation of this is in the [*third-party libraries*](#third-party-libraries) section.

 ##### {fmt} format string